jsbronder/b3dfg/readme.txt

 the interfaces somehow).
 This situation may happen with a bad cable which appears to be connected and disconnected very frequently.
 All of the above needs to be exposed through libb3dfg too.

-wait_buffer timeout.
-I recommended to Phil that he uses the wait_buffer ioctl rather than poll() when waiting for image data. poll() is slightly more expensive as it must look at the status of all buffers.
-However there is one bit of missing functionality: wait_buffer blocks forever, whereas poll can be given a timeout.
-We should add an optional timeout to the wait_buffer ioctl.

 Locking review.
 We won't be using threads or anything initially, but the driver should be as close to usual kernel quality as possible - if two ioctls